If you are interested in taking lessons, click on the “register” button and we’ll set up an interview.

-If you are interested in taking lessons contact me for an interview.
-We meet to talk about expectations, get accustomed to the studio, and see if our personalities work well together.
+In the interview, we meet to talk about expectations, get accustomed to the studio, and see if our personalities work well together.
 I play something and the student plays something (either prepared or I teach something easy to the student).

-During the school year, students participate in private (40 minutes) and group lessons (45-50 minutes).
+Lessons: During the school year, students participate in private (40 minutes) and group lessons (45-50 minutes).
 Students perform in three recitals during the year.
 Summer months have private lessons only.
 Optional performing experiences include Federation Solo festival (March) and concerto (fall), UMTA Performance Evaluations (October), Salt Lake Piano Competition (May/June), Monster Concerts, Silent Film Festival, and other events.

 Registration & Materials fees: A $30 registration fee is due in September for use of lending library, copies, supplies, Keyboard Gymnastics, etc. New students also pay a $30 materials fee which includes the following books ready for the first lesson: Piano Safari Repertoire Level 1 and N. Jane Tan Fingers, Pitch and Pulse.

 More Books (Schmitt Op.16, Accelerando Bks.
 1-7, Finger Power Primer – Level 6, Faber & Faber Piano Method -or- Alfred’s Premier Piano Course -or- Piano Safari, Hymns Made Easy, music for solo and concerto festivals of Federation) are to be purchased so they are ready for the following lesson.
 Please support local music stores whenever possible instead of Amazon.

 Scheduling lesson times is done by filling out the “availability form” for Fall.
-Students mark the top three times and then the juggling of schedules begins.
+Parents mark the top three times and then the juggling of schedules begins.
 Students may swap lesson times with other students, if needed, but usually everyone’s schedules are packed so the lesson day is the one that works.
 Summer lessons are scheduled by parents on a Google Doc and then transferred to My Music Staff at the beginning of each summer week.

 If things work out between us, please bring the supplies listed on the student supply list (click below) to the first lesson.